swiftlang/swift/docs/SIL.rst

 `calling convention`_'s retain/release policy must be handled by separate explicit ``retain`` and ``release`` instructions.
 The return value will likewise not be implicitly retained or released.

+The callee value must have function type.
+That function type may not have an error result; for that, use ``try_apply``.

 NB: If the callee value is of a thick function type, ``apply`` currently consumes the callee value at +1 strong retain count.